The blog

 • Provide real-time visibility into space usage

-What Effective Desk Booking Looks Like in Practice
+What Effective Implementation Looks Like in Practice

 1. Demand is Structured, not Random